vmware-archive/AndroidIntelliJStarter/README.md

 lives in `/usr/bin/ruby` so you might need to edit their `#!/usr/bin/ruby` if yours is different.
 Alternatively these scripts can be run with ruby explicitly: `ruby script/[the script]`.

+Be sure to check out "Project Setup Script", above, for more details on many of these scripts.

 - `script/gp` -- "Git Pull" script.
 This pulls and rebases your project and robolectric.
 - `script/gpp` -- "Git Pull Push" script.
 Same as script/gp but also runs all tests in robolectric. and your project.
 If they pass it will `git push`.
 - `script/project_setup [YourProject]` -- changes this project from being configured for AndroidIntelliJStarter to YourProject, including a creating a new local git repo if desired.
+- `script/set_package` -- Change the Java package from the default to the provided package name.
 - `script/init_git_repo` -- create a new local git repository.
 Existing `.git` directory safely moved to `.git.bak`.

 ## ant